U.S. Acres

-At the peak of the comic's popularity, there were children's books, plush animals (particularly of the characters Roy, Booker, Sheldon, and Orson), and posters of the main characters.
+At the peak of the comic's popularity, there were children's books, plush animals (particularly of the characters Orson, Roy, Wade, Booker, Sheldon, and Cody), and posters of the main characters.
 Shirts, mugs, mousepads, and keychains of the characters would later be available.
-An animated adaptation was included in the TV show Garfield and Friends, as a spin-off segment, and continued to be so for several years after the strip ended, which was even lampshaded in one of the final strips.
+An animated adaptation was included in the TV show Garfield and Friends (1988-1994) as a spin-off segment, and continued to be so for several years after the strip ended.
 The final daily strip was printed on April 15, 1989, while the final Sunday appeared on May 7, 1989.
-Most papers only ran the Sunday strip, usually in the same page as Garfield.

 The strip was relaunched as an online webcomic on October 1, 2010, and was announced the day before in a question and answer column in USA Today.
-Later, in celebration of U.S. Acres's twenty-fourth anniversary, the strips prior to August 1, 1986 were released on Garfield.com.
+Later, in celebration of the strip's twenty-fourth anniversary, the U.S. Acres strips prior to August 1, 1986 were released on Garfield.com.
 On August 7, 2016, a Garfield comic strip showed the U.S. Acres gang (sans Bo and Blue) in its logo box, featuring Garfield eating a bag of chicken feed.

 In August 2019, Jim Davis sold the rights to U.S. Acres to Paramount Global (formerly ViacomCBS) as part of its acquisition of Paws, Inc. In April 2020, the strip was removed from GoComics.
 On June 19, 2020, Garfield.com shut down, redirecting to Nickelodeon's website.
 As a result, the strip was removed as well as the webcomic being discontinued entirely.
-Garfield.com was later resurrected with a limited number of selected Garfield comics, but US Acres was not available on the new website.
+Garfield.com was later resurrected with a limited number of selected Garfield comics, but U.S. Acres is currently unavailable on the new website.

 Characters

-The primary traits of the cartoon's main characters were established during the run of the comic strip, even down to such visual gags as the head on Wade's inner tube having the same facial expression as Wade.
+The primary traits of the strip's main characters were established during the run of the comic strip, even down to such visual gags as the head on Wade's inner tube having the same facial expression as Wade himself.